Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 204b Survival Kit

 I do not wish to alienate my non-postal friends out there, so I will start off by giving a brief explanation of what a 204B is.
 A 204B is a craft employee such as a carrier or clerk that is "temporarily assigned to a management position as the needs of the service require.
 (Public Law 68-June 10, 1955 Section 204(b)."
-As it turns out, the needs of the service always require.
-The Post Office is always short of delivery unit supervisors because the job sucks and nobody with any self respect wants to do it.
+As it turns out, the needs of the service are always required.
+The Post Office is always short of delivery unit supervisors because the job sucks, and nobody with any self-respect wants to do it.
 All the same, using the term "temporary" to define this position is a stretch of the imagination, to say the least.
 I have known 204Bs who have been in their jobs for 10 years or more without ever being promoted.
-They grind out the miserable days and nights, sometimes working 15 hour shifts, with the mostly vain hope that someday they will be promoted and become a real boy or girl like Pinocchio being blessed by the magic wand of the blue fairy.
-Sadly, more often than not this magical transformation never happens.
+They grind out the miserable days and nights, sometimes working 15-hour shifts, with the mostly vain hope that someday they will be promoted and become a real boy or girl like Pinocchio, being blessed by the magic wand of the blue fairy.
+Sadly, more often than not, this magical transformation never happens.

 So the 204B position was actually enacted by law in 1955, and 204(b) is simply the section of Public Law 68 that created it.
 The selection process for the job position is not exactly rigorous.
-The Postal Service tries to convince its best workers to do it first, but because the job requires longer hours of work for what often turns out to be less pay, prospects are not exactly lining up out the door.
-So after scratching off the best people from the top of the list the 204b scouts keep working their way down until they finally find someone who is willing to try it.
-By this time they are often scraping bottom, which solves the mystery of why postal managers in very lofty positions are frequently found who really stunk it up as craft employees.
-These less than stellar performers often started off at the bottom as 204bs, discovered that their lack of demonstrable conscience was an asset rather than a liability, and used the post as a springboard to move up.
+The Postal Service tries to convince its best workers to do it first, but because the job requires long hours of work for what often turns out to be less pay, prospects are not exactly lining up out the door.
+So after scratching off the best people from the top of the list, the 204b scouts keep working their way down until they finally find someone willing to try it.
+By this time, they are often scraping the bottom, which solves the mystery of why postal managers in very lofty positions are frequently found who really stunk it up as craft employees.
+These less-than-stellar performers often started off at the bottom as 204bs, discovered that their lack of demonstrable conscience was an asset rather than a liability, and used the post as a springboard to move up.

 1. Don't Be Smarter Than the Boss

 This piece of advice should be a no-brainer for anyone aspiring to a management position, no matter where you work.
-Every once in a millennium or so a real prince of a boss will be found who appreciates your intelligence, imagination, and innovative ideas, but if you really want to move up the food chain, keep your ideas to yourself, or disseminate them only among the thimbleful of co-workers you can trust, which won't be many.
-Dumb it up around the big boss if you can, because if he or she feels threatened by your intelligence you are sure to be exiled to the equivalent of 204b Siberia: working at some dilapidated tomb of a ghetto delivery unit with intermittently functioning electricity and inconsistent running water.
+Every once in a millennium or so, a real prince of a boss will be found who appreciates your intelligence, imagination, and innovative ideas, but if you really want to move up the food chain, keep your ideas to yourself or disseminate them only among the thimbleful of co-workers you can trust, which won't be many.
+Dumb it up around the big boss if you can because if they feel threatened by your intelligence, you are sure to be exiled to the equivalent of 204b Siberia: working at some dilapidated tomb of a delivery unit with intermittently functioning electricity and running water.

 2. Shamelessly Steal From Others

 So if you are in the blessed position of not being smarter than the boss, do not hesitate to take advantage of those who are by stealing their work and parading it around as if it was your own.
 Your immediate superior will not be offended by it.
-He works with you every day, after all, knows you are an idiot, and will not be fooled.
-Furthermore, he or she will be more comfortable around you from then on and think you're a real chip off the old block because they probably pulled shenanigans like this on their way up the ladder.
-After this you can wow visitors to your office by showing off some fabulous productivity-enhancing device you did not create, but they don't need to know the specifics, do they?
+They work with you every day; after all, they know you are an idiot and will not be fooled.
+Furthermore, they will be more comfortable around you from then on and think you're a real chip off the old block because they probably pulled shenanigans like this on their way up the ladder.
+After this, you can wow visitors to your office by showing off some fabulous productivity-enhancing device you did not create, but they don't need to know the specifics, do they?

 3. Mete Out Arbitrary Punishment

-Ultimately, as a 204b or as a supervisor anywhere in the corporate world you are expected to discipline your underlings with official discussions, letters of warning, suspensions and other forms of discipline; up to and including execution, which is allowable under federal law in certain circumstances, I think.
-Failure to distribute such discipline is interpreted as a sign of weakness, so you better get with it if promotion and advancement is your ultimate aim.
-Of course all of this discipline will eventually be overturned by the Union, but in the meantime, as one manager proclaimed to a gathering of supervisors, "you'll have fun doing it!"
+Ultimately, as a 204b or as a supervisor anywhere in the corporate world, you are expected to discipline your underlings with official discussions, letters of warning, suspensions, and other forms of discipline; up to and including execution, which is allowable under federal law in certain circumstances, I think.
+Failure to distribute such discipline is interpreted as a sign of weakness, so you better get with it if promotion and advancement are your ultimate aim.
+Of course, all of this discipline will eventually be overturned by the Union, but in the meantime, as one manager proclaimed to a gathering of supervisors, "you'll have fun doing it!"

-Whatever route you go in selecting a victim in order to make your impression on the higher ups as a real take charge kind of guy or gal, don't go after the true evil doers.
-This is way too easy and you will probably be rewarded with a yawn by your boss before he throws you out of his office and slams the door behind you.
-So don't worry about the employee who you catch taking a two hour lunch.
-Chances are he's had everything thrown at him already and the people upstairs are tired of looking at his name.
-If they see your name on the top of the latest report they will only remember you as a source of continued irritation.
-Furthermore, and I have honestly seen this happen; he might be the bosses drinking buddy, which could be why he is so loose in his interpretation of the postal clock.
-Instead, I recommend going after the poor fellow or gal who exceeds his/her lunch or break by say, two minutes or less.
-If you do this you'll get a reputation as a real stickler for rules and will be feted and applauded by the decision makers up there on mahogany row.
-The fact that you will probably turn a good employee into a bad one by doing this is irrelevant to your career in the long run, so don't waste time worrying your handsome or pretty little head about it.
+Whatever route you go in selecting a victim in order to make your impression on the higher-ups as a real take charge kind of guy or gal, don't go after the true evil doers.
+This is way too easy, and you will probably be rewarded with a yawn by your boss before they throw you out of their office and slams the door behind you.
+So don't worry about the employee who you catch taking a two-hour lunch.
+Chances are they've had everything thrown at them already, and the people upstairs are tired of looking at their name.
+If they see your name on the top of the latest report, they will only remember you as a source of continued irritation.
+Furthermore, and I have honestly seen this happen, they might be the boss's drinking buddy, which could be why they are so loose in their interpretation of the postal clock.
+Instead, I recommend going after the poor fellow or gal who exceeds their lunch or break by, say, two minutes or less.
+If you do this, you'll get a reputation as a real stickler for rules and will be feted and applauded by the decision makers up there on mahogany row.
+The fact that you will probably turn a good employee into a bad one by doing this is irrelevant to your career in the long run, so don't waste time worrying about your handsome or pretty little head about it.